DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Unexpected Maker Feather S3/3.5 TFT Featherwing/Fitbit API Graph/README.md

 You would copy/paste the next refresh token into settings.toml any time you want to make a change to code.py Save settings.toml with new token then save code.py with new changes I will be looking for a way to automate this process in the future with file appends.

-Every time code.py runs it generates a new refresh token.
+Every time code.py runs it generates a new refresh token automatically and will run forever on new refresh tokens indefinitely updating every 15 minutes.